andreiilie1/RobustCheck/README.md

 <img src="assets/RobustnessCheck-logo.png" width="400" />

+<i>"As the oak resists the wind and grows stronger, let our models
+face adversarial challenges and emerge more robust."</i> - ChatGPT's take on Marcus Aurelius explaining the importance of robust models.

 ## Overview
 RobustnessCheck is a Python package designed for evaluating the robustness of image classification machine learning models.
 It provides tooling to apply simple, yet effective and efficient black-box untargeted adversarial attacks